 - A hot feeling in the breast.

-If you have a clogged milk duct, massage it to try and release the milk, place warm compresses on it, and continue nursing from that side until the clogged duct is resolved.
+If you have a clogged milk duct, massage it to try to release the milk, place warm compresses on it, and continue nursing from that side until the clogged duct is resolved.

-If the discomfort persists and you develop any of the following symptoms, contact your physician as you may have mastitis, which is an infection that may require antibiotics (source):
+If the discomfort persists and you develop any of the following symptoms, contact your physician as you may have mastitis, which is an infection that can require antibiotics (2):

 - Discharge (pus) from the breast.